 For more information on driving in Finland, please visit e.g. the website of the Finnish Ministry of Transport and Communications.

 The Finnish Road Safety Council also has instructions for driving in Finland available on their website.

 YTHS or FSHS (The Finnish Student Health Service) maintains a health centre in every city with a university and provides health and dental care for students enrolled at universities and other institutions of higher education.
 YTHS provides students with preventive health care, medical care, mental health care and dental health care.
 All Master’s degree students enrolled at the University are entitled to use the services of the YTHS, and they must therefore pay the health care contribution to Kela upon the start of their studies.
 YTHS services are either free of charge or reasonably priced.
 Hospital treatment, maternity clinic or night and weekend emergency services are not included in the YTHS services.

 YTHS in Vaasa has an office next to the University of Vaasa campus.

 Acute illnesses requiring immediate medical care can be treated in YTHS during weekdays.
-You can book time for a public health nurse appointment.
+You can book an appointment for a public health nurse.
 Remember to take your student card with you.
 An appointment to see the doctor can be made by the nurse, if necessary.